batiyilmaz/batiyilmaz/README.md

 - 🌱 I’ve been learning and practicing the implementation of EEG + fMRI + DNN fusion data analysis extensively using machine learning techniques using multivariate analysis methods.
 - 🤝 For the future, I’m looking to collaborate on experimentally-driven and biologically plausible modeling projects (especially using neurally-inspired deep neural networks).
 - 🏫 I truly love being part of teaching activities, as for me, being part of them is an invaluable form of learning.
 I was a TA for Neuromatch Academy Computational Neuroscience 2023!
-- 📄 Since the start of 2024, I have been creating wikis for EEG multivariate pattern analysis, complex Morlet Wavelet function as well as machine learning.
+- 📄 Since the start of 2024, I have been creating wikis for EEG multivariate pattern analysis, complex Morlet Wavelet convolution as well as machine learning.
 - 💻 I write code in Python, MATLAB, and Bash.
 - 🎓 My Google Scholar page: https://scholar.google.com/citations?user=aO8EfVUAAAAJ&hl=en
 - 🎵 P.S.
 I'm also an avid lifelong learner, maker, listener, and collector of music, which makes me an enthusiast when it comes to psychoacoustics and music cognition as well!